Maternity Shared Care

 The GP Maternity Shared Care team at Metro South Health also offer the MSH GP Maternity Shared Care Online Bridging Program.
 The program is delivered via an interactive online learning module, and is available to all GPs who are currently aligned to provide GP Maternity Shared Care at MMH and wish to align with MSH.

-GPs aligned with MMH will be contacted by the Metro South Health Leap Online team who will offer the opportunity to register for the learning module, and the opportunity to be aligned across all Brisbane South Maternity Services.
 The module will take approximately 1- 1 ½ hours to complete.
 Once complete, GPs will receive notice of completion which can be claimed as Continuing Professional Development (CPD), logged through the RACGP member portal or other associations.
+To access the MSH GP Maternity Shared Care Online Bridging Program, please complete the expression of interest form.

 For more information please contact the GP Liaison Officer on the details below.